tmyeomans/OpenYYC/README.md

 Old - Previous code snippits to be removed at a later date

-Data - Contains the individual tesellated shapefiles and aggregated category tessells.  (note - need to re-run the full aggregate with 311 data included)
+Data - Contains the individual tesellated shapefiles, the total data aggregate tessell, and the aggregated category tessells.